amaliujia/info-SYSU/README.md

 To understand how sina weibo APIs run, see SinaWeibo

-and for others techniques, please be advised that run code fisrt to know about functions, then get what you need from code.
+and for others techniques, please be advised that running code fisrt to know about functions, then get what you need from code.